 Diving Port Vila is easy: stay a week at Hideaway Island Resort, or dive for a day or two with Big Blue Vanuatu right in the town centre.
 Discover Scuba Diving or even learn to dive and get the Open Water Certification with either.
+Those looking for more adventure can dive the Semele Federesen – the wreck of an inter-island trader which lies with its propellor at 40m, or the Cathedral, an impressive tall narrow cavern stretching down to 28m.

-It’s the most cosmopolitan city of Vanuatu and boasts a number of 5 star resorts.
+Port Vila is the most cosmopolitan city of Vanuatu and boasts a number of 5 star resorts.
 There is usually a cruise liner berthed there, and the locals are very attentive ferrying the passengers to and from the various activities that are available nearby.
 Having a long association with the French, Port Vila’s culinary offerings are a cut above the average South Pacific norm.

 Port Vila is on the same latitude as Cooktown, in far north Queensland and Fiji, and the same longitude as Norfolk Island.
 Flying time is less than 4 hours from Sydney.